fpc/FPCBuild/install/doc/readme.txt

 -------------------
 One of the features of FPC is the snapshots.
 These are made daily or weekly from the developers' latest versions of the source.
-Snapshots are available for GO32v2, Win32, OS/2, Linux and Netware versions.
+Snapshots are available for GO32v2, Win32, OS/2 and Linux versions.
 The latest snapshots are in: ftp://ftp.freepascal.org/fpc/snapshot/ in appropriately named .zip/tar files.

 You will also normally find in the snapshot archive file a readme, with a note about the latest included changes.
 It is quite common, though it doesn't always happen, that when a bug is reported it is fixed and a fixed version can be obtained the NEXT day in the appropriate snapshot.... yes really!

 Also on the ftp site you'll find a /dist directory, with the latest distributed releases, a /docs directory, and a /source directory, in